 There is a wide range of facilities and prices associated with the various state park campgrounds.
 Utah for example has at least one state park with no fees, and no improved camping facilities.
 Colorado has state park campgrounds with full RV hookups available, and some sites with only electricity.
 Fees vary widely from state to state, and even campground to campground.

 Length of stay is another factor to consider.
-Many, but not all Arizona state parks permit long term camping.
-Most other state parks allow only limited RV camping stays.
+Some state parks throughout the country allow long term camping.

 If you make reservations for RV camping in a state park, be sure to check out the rules about minimum duration of stays.
 Many state parks require multiple day stays (or at least paying for multiple days) during weekends or popular holiday camping weekends.